env0-labs/env0.game.web/FUTURE.md

 Over time, the work becomes routine and attention shifts away from content and toward completion.

-This mode is designed to become ignorable, not satisfying.
+Maintenance is designed to become ignorable, not satisfying.

 ### Player Belief

 “I’m doing necessary work.
 Nothing is wrong.”

+---

-### Interface Constraints
+### Core Interface Constraints

 - Terminal-only interface.
-- Only two accepted commands:
-  - `process`
-  - `status`
+- All maintenance terminals expose the `status` command.
+- Most maintenance terminals expose `process` or an equivalent procedural action.
-- Any other input returns a flat error that reasserts the allowed commands.
+- Any unsupported input returns a flat, procedural error.

+No terminal explains why its work exists.
+No terminal explains how its work relates to other terminals.

+---

-### Work Model
+### Work Model (Shared Across Variants)

 - Work is represented as parent and child process containers.
-- The player processes child items within the current parent container.
+- The player processes child items within a parent container.
 - Parent containers are finite.
-- When a parent container completes, a new one is assigned automatically.
+- When a parent completes, a new one is assigned automatically.
-- The size of a new parent container is unknown until processing begins.
+- Container size is unknown until processing begins.
 - Scope is revealed only through action, not planning.

 Backlog must feel normal.
-It must not feel like punishment or escalation.
+It must not feel punitive or exceptional.

+---

+### Maintenance Variants (Planned)

+Maintenance Mode is not singular.

+Multiple maintenance variants exist simultaneously, accessed through different terminals.
+Each variant represents a different bureaucratic framing of similar underlying work.

+Examples of variation (non-exhaustive):
+- Sequential processing with strict ordering
+- Allocation or routing work with no feedback
+- Interrupt-driven work with frequent acknowledgements
+- Verification-heavy work with redundant confirmation
+- Monitoring or reconciliation work with low agency

+All variants are correct.
+None are optimal.
+None explain consequences.

+Variants may differ in effort and friction.
+They must not differ in moral weight or narrative importance.

+---

-### Status Presentation
+### Status Presentation (Invariant)

-- `status` shows only the current container.
+The `status` command is invariant across all maintenance variants.

+- It always reports real, current system state.
-- Output uses minimal ASCII structure.
+- It uses minimal ASCII structure.
-- Processed and pending items are distinguished.
+- It shows only local containers and their child items.
-- No global totals.
+- It reveals no global totals.
-- No completion percentages.
-- No finish line.
+- It provides no progress indicators.
+- It never signals completion.

+`status` is the ground truth of the system.

+---

 ### Language Constraints